Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/views.rst

    Quad View is different from :doc:`splitting the area </interface/window_system/areas>` and aligning the view manually.
 In Quad View, the four views are still part of a single 3D View.
-   So they share the same draw options and layers.
+   So they share the same display options and layers.

 .. figure:: /images/editors_3dview_navigate_views_quad.png